-Extra&ordinary Design is a London-based design studio focusing on domestic and commercial spaces.
-It produces decorative objects which transform our ordinary environments into the extraordinary.
+Extra&ordinary Design is a London-based design studio, founded by Central Saint Martins graduates Hyunhee Hwang and Massimo Cappell, that focuses on domestic and commercial spaces.
+Producing decorative objects which transform our ordinary environments into the extraordinary.
 All objects are designed and made in the studio in North London.

 Ideas, Chaos and Process

 … or what goes on behind the scenes